 2. The Wayne Investigation

-We saw a taste of a choose your own adventure game in "The Magic Door" skill, but this takes things to another level and is fitting given Batman v.
-Superman.
+We saw a taste of a choose your own adventure game in "The Magic Door" skill, but this takes things to another level and is fitting given films like Batman v.
+Superman becoming huge hits.
 There are no cons that I can think of from the game itself.

 It's a fun Batman themed adventure-mystery game with quality writing and audio.
 I hope this skill will introduces more popular "fanboy" titles in the future.

 I love Jeopardy so it's nice that they give you a Jeopardy style app where you're able to build your knowledge.
-Many of the poor voice recognition problems for this skill apply to several skills in the Alexa app.
+Also you now have the ability to purchase Echo buttons that act as buzzers for trivia games like Jeopardy and Trivial Pursuit.

 5 Honorable Mentions